mdubatto/capstone1/README.md

 The dataset was reduced further by dropping columns that had greater than 50% missing values plus a few additional fields that were not needed.
 Rows with null values where then dropped and a random sample of 1% without replacement was chosen resulting in a dataset with 51,819 observations.

-Open Street Map API was used to get the coordinate data for the addresses and the cached results were read in and merged with the sample dataset.
+Open Street Map API via GeoPy was used to get the coordinate data for ~37,000 addresses.
+The cached results were read into pandas and merged with the sample dataset.

 The attributes that were focused on are: